 Alternately, there is wet welding, a practice used mostly as a last resort.
 The method which is chosen depends on the ease of access to the area and the level of severity.
 Wet welds run the extra chance of cooling down too quickly by the water, increasing the chance of cracking.

 "Wet welding is an emergency or temporary thing," explains underwater welder Jeff Peters.

 The job requires working in daunting environments deep underwater with minimal visibility.
 Underwater welder Peters warns “The places you're working are very dark and very cold."

 If you want to start an underwater welding career, you are required a certification and proper training from AWS - American Welding Society (or an appropriate body depending on a country where you're living).
 Luckily, there are lots of commercial diving schools that can help you out.
 You can easily find an online school with specialized courses.
 If you pass testing after the program, you will be able to perform marine repair and construction.

 [Image Source: Divers Institute of Technology]

 Using electricity underwater seems incredibly dangerous, which it is, but not necessarily from the electricity.
 Most underwater welding is performed using stick welding which uses an electric arc as the source of energy.

 When wet welding, a thick layer of bubbles are created as the flux on the outside of the rod evapourates.
-The gaseous layer serves to shield the weld from water and other oxidizing compounds.
+The gas layer serves to shield the weld from water and other oxidizing compounds.

 The surprising danger of underwater welding